gaudikarina/EMG/README.md

 using SEMG signals obtained from the anterior tibial and gastrocnemius muscles, taken during the walking of five subjects.
 Our best detector shows values of sensitivity of 87.91%, specicity of 87.15%, and detection delay of 23.75 ms. Future work is directed to the inclusion of a temporal threshold (a double-threshold approach) to minimize false detections and reduce detection delays.

-This paper has been published in the following link: https://www.spiedigitallibrary.org/conference-proceedings-of-spie/8922/89220C/A-threshold-based-approach-for-muscle-contraction-detection-from-surface/10.1117/12.2035673.short#_=_
+This work has been published in the following link: https://www.spiedigitallibrary.org/conference-proceedings-of-spie/8922/89220C/A-threshold-based-approach-for-muscle-contraction-detection-from-surface/10.1117/12.2035673.short#_=_